lddias/python-avs/README.md

     def ended(self, p):
         return p.poll() is not None
 ```
-##Test Client Setup
+##Test Client
 The test client `test.py` is provided which has been tested on macOS and raspbian.
+It uses https://github.com/Kitt-AI/snowboy for detection of the hotword "Alexa" and `pyaudio` for microphone input.

 1. At least one of `mplayer` and `afplay` must be available on the system.
 2. The files `tokens.txt` and `secrets.txt` must be present in the working directory.
 The `tokens.txt` schema is shown above; the `secrets.txt` schema is as follows: